PavanRangani/docs/docs/prd/search/requirement.md

   > While typing the query, two requests are triggered.
 Result of new request is retrieved before result of old request. in such case result of old request is not shown.

-- Search includes only Contact (Individual and Normal both) & Company (Client entities and Normal both)
+- Search includes only Contact (Individual and Normal both) & Company (Client entities and Normal both) & Family Member Individual

 - Matching is done on both type -  Active and Archived Contacts or Companies